 The rise of Cyrus

 Whatever Nabonidus’ motives, he plotted with one of the vassals of the Mede king to rebel against him.
 This vassal was Cyrus, king of the Persians.
-By 550 BC, Cyrus had emerged victorious against his Mede master.
-Over the next ten years he consolidated his hold over the Mede empire and carried out swift conquests of neighbouring regions – all of Asia Minor in the west, and the regions eastwards into India.
+By 550 BCE, Cyrus had emerged victorious against his Mede master.
+Over the next ten years he consolidated his hold over the Mede empire and carried out swift conquests of neighboring regions – all of Asia Minor in the west, and the regions eastwards into India.

 For most of this time, Nabonidus was absent from Babylon.
 This may have been due to tensions with the temple priesthoods, especially of the chief god, Marduk.
 This, plus the fact that he had imposed stricter controls over the temples to try and extract more wealth from them, had aroused their bitter hostility.
 When a famine struck the city, open insurrection flared up, and, leaving Babylon, Nabonidus went to Arabia, where he based himself for almost ten years.

 Again, there may have been strategic reasons for Nabonidus’ actions.
 With hostilities with the Medes growing, and then with the rise of the Persian threat, Babylon’s trade with the east – a source of immense wealth, especially for the royal treasury – was under pressure.
 Nabonidus’ expedition to Arabia may have been an attempt to win control of new trade routes, the valuable incense routes from Arabia.
 This idea is supported by his campaigns there, when he penetrated south down into the region of Medina and Mecca.